nubomedia/developer-guidelines/docs/tools/autonomous-installer.md

-# NAI - NUBOMEDIA Autonomous Installer
+# NUBOMEDIA Autonomous Installer

-The NUBOMEDIA Autonomous Installer is be able to install the NUBOMEDIA platform into an IaaS environment which has already installed a PaaS system.
+The NUBOMEDIA Autonomous Installer (NAI) is be able to install the NUBOMEDIA platform into an IaaS environment which has already installed a PaaS system.

 The IaaS environment should be based on OpenStack Kilo and have some compute nodes running nova-docker.

 The PaaS should be running OpenShift Origin v3 version 3.1 with the following adjustment:
 - To relax the security in your cluster so that images are not forced to run as a pre-allocated UID, without granting everyone access to the privileged SCC:
 ```
 oc edit scc restricted